PeteGozz/slim/INSTALL.md

 .....................

 - Cmake caches assertively.
-- It quite safe to remove the ./build/ level cache files.
+- It is safe to remove the ./build/ level cache files.
   Re-runs do rebuild them.
   This approach extends to the clean build directory itself.
 - On a project of this modest size the compile time is short.